ntropy-esa/biochar-systems-dev/content/en/modules/2-pyrolysis/section-2.md

 <div class="col-md-8 text-left">
 {{< tabs name="MEB_pyrolysis">}}
   {{% tab name="Model 1"%}}
   This model applies to the simple, yet most common, case where pyrolysis oil & gas are directly combusted after pyrolysis to generate heat.
-It was developped and used in the case studies of this paper.
+It was developped and used in the case studies of this research project.

   **Description**: